nebelgrau77/STM32Fxx_Magic8Ball/readme.md

 TO DO:

-* add ADC temperature and voltage reading, to generate a seed for the RNG
 * have the generation of a new answer activated by the user: button or tilt switch (ideally an accelerometer)
 * when the generation is activated, make the answer appear, then disapperar after some time (default state: prompt screen)